Saemkenya/cli-calculator-golang/Readme.md

 # Command Line Interface calculator implementation with the Go-lang flag package

+## Run the tests
+navigate to the calc dir to run the tests on the controller cd calc

+go test -tags=unit -v

 ## The following commands should work outta the box:

 ### To show available subcommands